rickypinci/performance-antipattern-models-qn/README.md

   - Numpy (install with *pip3 install numpy*)
   - Pandas (install with *pip3 install pandas*)
   - Matplotlib (install with *pip3 install matplotlib*)
-- Other Python modules that are in the *stdlib* (they do not require to be installed)
+- Other Python modules that are in *stdlib* (they do not require to be installed)
   - os
   - sys
   - random